 |Dormitory (Phase I)||50,700|

 - Phase II spans 34.5 hectares and consists of two 150,000 dwt drydocks and one offshore drydock dedicated to rig building and repairs.
 Close to 2 km of berthage will also be built to meet customers’ needs.
-Completion of the Phase II marine works is scheduled for 1Q 2017.
+Phase II marine works commenced in 1Q 2017.